keelancook/minimal/_pages/videos.md

 ---

 ## Neartown Church
-Neartown is our current church family and I have the pleasure of serving on the preaching team.
+Neartown was our church home in Houston, where I served on a preaching team.
+So, I have several sermons from our time there.

 ---